Exponential quintessence with momentum coupling to dark matter: Cosmological constraints

 In the following, we explore the parameter space and constrain our model by performing a suite of MCMC analyses.
 To do this, we use our modified \texttt{CLASS} code and the \texttt{mcmc} sampler \cite{Lewis:2002ah, Lewis:2013hha} through their interface with \texttt{Cobaya} \cite{Torrado:2020dgo}.
 Our chains are converged when the Gelman-Rubin diagnostic \cite{1992StaSc...7..457G} $R-1 < 0.01$.
 The chains are analysed and plotted with \texttt{GetDist} \cite{Lewis:2019xzd}.
 We use the following datasets and likelihoods: \\ \textbf{CMB:} \emph{Planck} 2018 low-$\ell$ temperature and polarisation likelihood \cite{Aghanim:2019ame}, the \texttt{CamSpec} high-$\ell$ TTTEEE temperature and polarization likelihood using \texttt{NPIPE} (\emph{Planck} PR4) data \cite{Rosenberg:2022sdy}, and the \emph{Planck} PR4 lensing likelihood \cite{Planck:2018lbu, Carron:2022eyg}. \\ \textbf{BAO:} Baryon Acoustic Oscillation (BAO) likelihood for all tracers from DESI DR2 \cite{DESI:2025zgx}. \\ \textbf{SN:} Likelihood for the DES-Y5 type Ia supernovae sample \cite{DES:2024jxu}. \\

+We note that, when analysed independently assuming $\Lambda$CDM, the DESI DR2 BAO measurements and the DES Y5 SNe Ia data infer values of $\Omega_{\rm m}$ which are in moderate tension, at the level of $\simeq 2.9\sigma$ (see Figure 10 in \cite{DESI:2025zgx}).
+This tension is alleviated for dynamical dark energy.
+We have performed this check for our coupled quintessence model, finding good agreement between the recovered values of $\Omega_{\rm m}$ (well within $1\sigma$).
+Therefore, we can safely combine these datasets.
 We vary the standard cosmological parameters and the nuisance parameters required by the likelihoods we use.
 Here, $\omega_{\text {b}}$ is the physical baryon density, $\omega_{\text {cdm}}$ is the physical cold dark matter density, $\theta_{\rm s}$ is the angular scale of the sound horizon, $\tau_{\rm reio}$ is the optical depth of reionization, $A_{\rm s}$ is the amplitude, and $n_{\rm s}$ the tilt of the primordial power spectrum.
 In all runs the initial conditions for the quintessence field are $\phi_i= 10^{-4}, \dot{\phi}_i=0$, but the cosmological evolution is insensitive to those \cite{Copeland:2006wr, Bhattacharya:2024hep}.
 The potential normalisation, $V_0$, is tuned by \texttt{CLASS} in order to match the dark energy density today and close the Friedmann equations, and we always assume a spatially flat Universe.
 We will state the settings and priors for the quintessence potential parameter, $\lambda$, the coupling parameter, $\beta$, as well as the sum of the neutrino masses, $M_\nu \equiv \sum m_\nu/{\rm eV}$, for each case we consider in the subsections below.